-Learn to teach through that lens of social justice and racial equality concentrated in sexual health, gender, adolescent development, learning styles, and behavioral change.
+Learn to teach through that lens of social justice and racial equity concentrated in sexual health, gender, adolescent development, learning styles, and behavioral change.
 We’ve consulted with medical professionals, trainers, classroom teachers, youth serving professionals, public health workers, and researchers to create a course tailored for and dedicated to teachers like you.
 We’ll focus on the latest information and research in the fields of sexual health, gender, adolescent development, learning styles, and behavioral change.
 The more we talk, the more we mainstream these areas of everyday life.

 Whoa, that’s a lot of talking

 It is.
 Luckily we agree and have done something about it – we’ve broken the courses up into 25-30 minute bite-size pieces in a range of learning styles like interactive trainings, videos of classroom instruction, and real-life scenarios.

 Never.
 Self-guided doesn’t mean we leave you hanging, we want you to be a part of the conversation as much as you do.
 So, we’ve included handy self-assessments throughout each course to ensure you become a master of information.

 I’m in.
 What can I expect to learn?